jamesdrabinsky/sentiment_analysis/Technical_Report.md

 My first vectorization technique was using the GloVe pretrained word embedding.
 Word embeddings map semantic meaning into a geometric space.
 I used a 300-dimensional GloVe embedding of 400k words computed on a 2014 dump of English Wikipedia.
 From this word embedding I computed the document embedding by taking the component-wise mean of its component word embeddings.

-Next I used tfidf top generate vectors.
+Next I used tfidf to generate vectors.
 Even though tfidf considers the relative frequency or rareness of tokens in a document against their frequency in other documents, it does not account for the semantic relationship between words like a word embedding does.
 To address this issue, I decided to use the Doc2Vec vectorization method.
 Doc2vec offers an entirely different algorithm than tfidf in that it represents each document by a dense vector which is trained to predict words in the document.
 Its construction gives the algorithm the potential to overcome the weaknesses of bag-of-words models.

 There are two methods of implementing Doc2Vec: Distributed Memory (DM) and Distributed Bag of Words (DBOW).
 DM attempts to predict a word given its previous words and paragraph vector.
 DBOW predicts a random group of words in a paragraph given only its paragraph vector.
 I consistently got my best scores with the DBOW model.

 When pairing the Doc2Vec models with classifiers, the two pairings that produced the best scores were Doc2Vec DBOW with logistic regression and Doc2Vec DBOW with gradient boost.
 I decided to use the gradient boost classifier in my production model.
 I made this decision because gradient boosting is an ensemble technique which means it has many different predictors trying to predict the same target variable, and as a boosting method, it adds one classifier at a time so that the next classifier is trained to improve the already trained ensemble.
-Logistic regression is a linear classifier and is not equipped to make the types of decision that gradient boosting does.
+Logistic regression is a linear classifier and is not as powerful as gradient boosting.

 | Model                          | Score
 |------------------------------  |---------------
 | Gradient Boost w Doc2Vec       | 0.87
 | LogReg w TFIDF and SVD         | 0.89
-| Logistic Regression w Doc2Vec  | 0.88
+| LogReg w Doc2Vec               | 0.88

 ---

 ## Application

-This notebook <a href="Notebooks/07_Application_of_Model.ipynb">application notebook</a> is a demonstration of how to apply the sentiment analysis model I have built.
+This <a href="Notebooks/07_Application_of_Model.ipynb">application notebook</a> is a demonstration of how to apply the sentiment analysis model I have built.
 I have imported 5732 tweets from the past week, all containing the hashtag #FirstMan (in reference to a movie that was recently released).
 The tweets will be processed as follows:

 - They will be concatenated to the original movie review dataframe on the 'review' column
 - They will be preprocessed by the review_cleaner function